Fully Alive and Other 'Family Life' Programs

 Human Life International's Position Statement on Sex Education:

 Sex-ed cannot be taught without "values."
 Given the separation of church and state, public schools cannot teach sex ed in a religious context.
 Educating the young about sexuality is the supreme right and primary duty of parents, who may seek the help of educational institutions approved by them and under their control.

-Opting out of Sex Education Classes
+Opting out of

 By Michael Jacques An impassioned review and rejection of a local sex-ed program with useful statistics.

 'What messages are West Allis Schools conveying to children when they preach ideal success rates, rather than the actual in use failure rates of contraceptives?
 The Schools are in essence giving these kids a false sense of security.
 They are teaching them that they can choose to have sex outside of marriage.

 West Allis Schools believe in teaching 15-16 year old children State Confidentiality laws so that all the children will understand that they do not have to deal with their own parents.
 It seems that our Schools have no problem undermining the parents.